<<

 1.1 - What is Winsock?

-The Windows Sockets (abbreviated "Winsock" or "WinSock") specification defines a network programming interface for Microsoft Windows which is based on the "socket" paradigm popularized in BSD Unix.
+The Winsock specification defines a network programming interface for Microsoft Windows which is based on the “socket” paradigm popularized in BSD Unix.
 It encompasses both familiar Berkeley socket style routines and a set of Windows-specific extensions:

 1. Winsock 1 apps can ask Winsock to send notifications in window messages.
 This allows your program to handle both the network, UI issues, and background processing without having to worry about concurrency.